 Some applications seem not to support horizontal scrolling at all, some only via native touch input (like Precision Touchpads or Touchscreens).
 They are ignoring the fact that horizontal mouse scrolling is well defined and known since Windows Vista.
 This is a bug in the actual software and out of our control.

-As a workaround, use a middle click (configurable in the app) to pan through your spreadsheet.
+August 2021: After years Microsoft finally fixed the Excel bug!
+Horizontal mouse scrolling works!
+You can still use a middle click (configurable in the app) to pan through your spreadsheet.

 We are currently investigating the native Windows 10 input interfaces which will support scrolling in more applications.